Projects per year

 Impact and Engagement

-I regularly engage with the legal profession as a Solicitor of the Supreme Court of Queensland and combine both practical and academic perspectives, recognising the importance of pragmatic solutions to sport-related challenges.
+As an Australian Lawyer and Solicitor of the Supreme Court of Queensland, I combine my prior legal practice experience and academic perspectives, recognising the importance of pragmatic evidence-based solutions to sport-related challenges.

-I am a member of the Australian and New Zealand Sports Law Association and the Queensland Law Society.
+I am a board member of the Australian and New Zealand Sports Law Association.

-I co-convene the annual Interdisciplinary Colloquium on Sport, designing informative and interdisciplinary academic programs on a range of contemporary sport-related topics to disseminate and translate research.
+I convene the annual Interdisciplinary Colloquium on Sport, designing informative and interdisciplinary academic programs on a range of contemporary sport-related topics to disseminate and translate research.

 Statement for HDR students